Fulbright English Teaching

 Deadline for application submissions.

-January – February
+January – March

 Selection process by the Commission and the Ministry of Education, Science, Research and Sport of the Slovak Republic.

-March – June
+April – June

 Successful schools are notified and paired with selected ETA candidates.
 Host schools start to communicate with the ETA to agree on the details of their grant.